I began exploring lighting a few years ago, and recently I decided to try strobes, since I was never fully satisfied with the color accuracy of LEDs.

 The Godox offers an affordable option capable of delivering impressive results for its price range.
 With a bit of fine-tuning in Photoshop, such as adjusting saturation, you can achieve results that come surprisingly close to those from Profoto gear in terms of color accuracy.

-As a beginner, I initially assumed that all strobes would naturally provide a spectrum very close to daylight.
-However, I’ve since realized that even within the strobe category, color accuracy can vary noticeably between brands.
+As a beginner, I initially assumed that all strobes would naturally deliver a spectrum close to daylight, given that xenon gas produces a fairly full spectrum.
+However, I’ve come to realize that even among strobes, color accuracy can vary significantly between brands.

 GIPHY App Key not set.
 Please check settings